h4kuna/number-format/README.md

 This class is same like previous, but unit is persistent like currencies or temperature.

 #### Parameters
-- currency: has'nt default value
+- unit: has'nt default value

 ### NumberFormatFactory
 For all previous classes is prepared [factory class](src/NumberFormatFactory.php).
 This class help you create new instance and support named parameters in constructor.
 [Visit test](tests/src/NumberFormatFactoryTest.phpt)